 The photo below shows a line drawing of the north face of Ellerslie made in 2015 when the house was empty awaiting redevelopment.

 Ellerslie from the Wells Road

-Below the boundary wall was once an assembly hall/chapel which had been demolished after the school closed.
+Below the boundary wall there was an assembly hall/chapel which was demolished after the site was sold.

-In the 1960s the school occupied four Victorian houses: Ellerslie, Cherbourg, Southlands and Hampton House.
+In the 1960s the school occupied four Victorian houses: Ellerslie, Cherbourg, Southlands, and Hampton House across the road.

 The illustration below shows the rear of the houses known as Cherbourg and Southlands.

 Cherbourg and Southlands